Sign in →

 Interpretation of 7aC4 results in patients with chronic diarrhea (bile acid malabsorption: BAM):

 Serum 7aC4 can be used in combination with a random (single collection) stool bile acid assessment for increased sensitivity and specificity for BAM detection.
-See BAMRP / Bile Acids Malborption Panel, Serum and Feces.
+See BAMRP / Bile Acids Malabsorption Panel, Serum and Feces.

 Clinical Reference

-2. Camilleri M, Nadeau A, Tremaine WJ, et al: Measurement of serum 7 alpha-hydroxy-4-cholesten-3-one (or 7AC4), a surrogate test for bile acid malabsorption in health, ileal disease and irritable bowel syndrome using liquid chromatography-tandem mass spectrometry.
+2. Camilleri M, Nadeau A, Tremaine WJ, et al. Measurement of serum 7 alpha-hydroxy-4-cholesten-3-one (or 7AC4), a surrogate test for bile acid malabsorption in health, ileal disease and irritable bowel syndrome using liquid chromatography-tandem mass spectrometry.
 Neurogastroenterol Motil.
 2009;21(7):734-743

 3. Vijayvargiya P, Camilleri M, Carlson P, et al: Performance characteristics of serum C4 and FGF19 measurements to exclude the diagnosis of bile acid diarrhoea in IBS-diarrhoea and functional diarrhoea.
 Aliment Pharmacol Ther.
 2017;46(6):581-588. doi: 10.1111/apt.14214